ROYAL LIFE DETOX

 Must and Should Distortion

 Too toxic words to remove from your mental dictionary are “must” and “should”.
 These words are verbal reminders that you expect the world to be different than it is.
-This is a pointless exercise that tortures the mind— dwelling over things that did or did not happen is a waste of time.
+This is a pointless exercise that tortures the mind— dwell over things that did or did not happen is a waste of time.
 For example, you have this distortion in recovery if you tell yourself “I should’ve quit drinking months ago” or “I must complete my 12 Steps in 12 months.”
 Demanding achievements in the past, present, or future is setting yourself up for disappointment because you’ll move the goal post each time.
 “Should” and “must” also often backfire.
 The thing you tell yourself you “should” do may now become unappealing.

 Remove words like “must” and “should” from your mind.
 Take pride in your positive actions and work on fixing negative behaviors.
 Everything else is out of your control, and that’s okay.